otatebe/chfs/doc/chfsctl.1.md

 : use devdax.

 -C
-: specifies CPU socket number.
+: specifies CPU socket number to execute.

 -N virtual_name
 : specifies a virtual name of servers.
+Each server name consists of server address and virtual name.
+Virtual name is useful to balance the load among servers when using consistent hashing.

 -I interface
 : specifies an interface to execute chfsd when there are multiple interfaces such as mlx5_0 and mlx5_1.